Jsalcedo19/GameDex/README.md

 #### Stretch Goals
+- AAU, I want to be able to see game box art and images of the videogame.
 - AAU, I want to be able to add future games I plan to buy or play in the future.
 - AAU, I want to be able to share my game catalog with my friends.